Kaiwaka – the little town of lights

 The Kaiwaka River runs from the east through the area and joins with the Wairau River to form the Otamatea River, which drains into the Kaipara Harbour, the biggest harbour in the southern hemisphere.

-The area was home to Māori natives long before European settlement into the area and it was a site of battles between local iwis.
+The area was home to Māori long before European settlement into the area and it was a site of battles between local iwis.
 Europeans used the area as a trading and commercial point in the 1850s, with a dairy company formed in 1902.
 In 1913 the railway reached Kaiwaka, though development was relatively slow until after the Second World War.
 Today it is a lovely community with a range of houses throughout the area, from modest family homes to modern lifestyle sections just outside the town centre.

-The township contains a modest array of shops, including two local cafés and a smattering of specialty shops.
+The township contains a modest array of shops, including local cafés and a smattering of specialty shops.
 On Saturdays the Green Market is held where it’s possible to purchase a variety of products and produce.
 Further shopping can be found in nearby Wellsford.
 Kaiwaka enjoys easy access to the coast, which provides great swimming and water sports opportunities.
 It is renowned for its all year round outdoor light features and iconic Christmas lights display which is visited and enjoyed annually by thousands.